LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 - [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366)
     - Original paper that introduced the underpinning theory for continuous normalising flows and subsequently flow matching
-    - I broadly follow the paper skipping some bits on the utility of pure application of the neural ODEs instead of neural networks
+    - I broadly follow the paper skipping some bits on the utility on the application of just the neural ODEs instead of neural networks
 - [torchdiffeq cnf example](https://github.com/rtqichen/torchdiffeq/blob/master/examples/cnf.py)
-    - The construction of the continuous normalising flow in this example is basically the same as my own example as every time I made an example this one was just better and simpler.
+    - The construction of the continuous normalising flow in this example is basically the same as my own example.
+As every time I made my own example this one was just better and simpler.
 Thanks Dr Chen
 - [Wikipedia's Residual Neural Network page](https://en.wikipedia.org/wiki/Residual_neural_network)
     - For a quick ref if you're unfamiliar
 - [Vai Patel's](https://vaipatel.com/) post on [Deriving the Adjoint Equation for Neural ODEs using Lagrange Multipliers](https://vaipatel.com/posts/deriving-the-adjoint-equation-for-neural-odes-using-lagrange-multipliers/#simplify-terms)
     - I honestly didn't really get how the adjoint method came about before writing this post and reading this for reference.
 I actually recommend you read this later on, so maybe just open it now?
 - My other posts on normalising flows, just because I reference them a couple times for examples or basic theory.
 - [Wikpedia's page on Jacobi's formula](https://en.wikipedia.org/wiki/Jacobi%27s_formula)
-    - The proof of within I reproduce in the appendix for my post for completeness, and so that I actually write it down and hopefully not forget it
+    - The proof within I reproduce in the appendix for my post for completeness, and so that I actually write it down and hopefully not forget it

 ---